replikativ/konserve/interop/windows-durability/README.md

 failures and readback mismatches fail the job.
 Expected sharing violations and unsupported directory operations remain visible as error rows.
 A green workflow means a complete compatibility experiment, **not a qualified durability recipe**.
-No process-kill, OS-crash or power-cut test is included in this first gate.
+The subsequent integration gate includes process-kill recovery, but not OS-crash or power-cut testing.

 Local JVM invocation (use an existing scratch parent):